DarkStudioHost/Pupilpath-Grade-Checker/README.md

 ### Thats it!
 Thats the installation!
 Wasn't so hard, right?
 Continue to the tutorial section to learn how to use the Grade Checker.

+NOTE: If the installation was too difficult and you couldn't get through it there is always a standalone executable file that can be opened in one click (this is not recommended because of slower startup times) download - SOON

 <a name="tutorial"></a>
 ## So you've downloaded everything and you want to learn how to use the program